Glossary

 Credit Utilization

-Example: $4,000 balance on a $10,000 limit = 40% utilization, likely hurting your score.
+Example: A $4,000 balance on a $10,000 credit limit results in 40% utilization, which is likely to harm a credit score.

 Synonyms: usage ratio, revolving credit ratio.